Normandy Schools Collaborative: Educational and financial crisis

 At the beginning of the 2013–2014 school year, Normandy School District had 4,590 students.
 97% of Normandy students are black, 1.4% are white, and 1.1% are Hispanic.
 91.7% of students receive free or reduced price lunches.
 The district did not make adequate yearly progress toward state goals in communication arts, mathematics, graduation rate, or attendance rate for 2011.

 The August 2014 performance report from Missouri Department of Elementary and Secondary Education lists Normandy School District as the worst-performing district in the state.
 The district earned only seven of the 50 points possible on the assessment, an almost 4% drop from the previous year.

 In 2014 the NSD had five million dollars in debts, and paid lobbyist Andy Blunt $135,000 to seek bailout funds from the state legislature of Missouri.

+Boundary

+The district, entirely in St. Louis County, includes most of Normandy and almost all of Wellston, as well as all of Bel-Nor, Bel-Ridge, Bellerive Acres, Beverly Hills, Glen Echo Park, Greendale, Hanley Hills, Hillsdale, Northwoods, Norwood Court, Pagedale, Pasadena Hills, Pasadena Park, Pine Lawn, Uplands Park, Velda City, and Velda Village Hills.
+It also includes a portion of Vinita Park and small portions of Charlack, Cool Valley, Jennings and St. John.

+The district includes the former territory of Vinita Terrace.

 Schools

-As of 2013-2014, the Normandy School District operated one high school, Normandy High School.
+As of the 2025-2026 school year, the Normandy School District operated one high school, Normandy High School.
 The district also operated several other schools, including: